thomashirtz/declutter-instagram/README.md

      WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
      See the License for the specific language governing permissions and limitations under the License.

+## Miscellaneous

+Sentences to improve the indexing of the repository in search engine:
+ * How to find and unfollow Instagram users who don’t follow you back ？
+ * How to see who doesn't follow you back on Instagram ？
+ * How to discover who doesn't follow you back on Instagram ？
+ * How to unfollow Instagram users who don't follow you back ？